Star of the Month: Joe E. Brown

 No matter our own comedy preferences, isn’t it admirable when someone has an ideal and sticks to it?
 I love that Joe strongly believed in clean humor, and remained consistent in this belief and practice throughout his career.

-He Was a Natural Athlete.
+Joe E. Brown Was a Natural Athlete.
 And Played Semi-Pro Baseball!

 YES!
 Isn’t that cool?!!
 Before he made it big in Hollywood, Joe supplemented his performing income by playing semi-pro baseball over the summers.
 Joe was always modest about his abilities [aff. link]: